Related to this calculator, check out our Retirement Withdrawal Calculator and Saving For Retirement Calculator.

 Notes on Inflation:

 This calculator finds the real value of the final balance in starting year dollars, and computes the real compound growth rate.
-This is useful because
+This is useful because inflation has fluctuated over the course of history and that eats into actual purchasing power.
+Always look at REAL returns!

 This calculator computes inflation adjusted (real) values per the US CPI using the provided start and end year.
 This is particularly insightful as you can see the difference between the return on paper and the return in terms of how many widgets that money can buy.